NHSDigital/personal-demographics-service-api/README.md

 ```
 $ wsl hostname -i
 ```
-Add a proxy and open the windows fire wall, replace [PORT] with the port you want to connect on from the previous command. connected address is the ip wsl is operating on (from 'wsl hostname -i')
+Add a proxy and open the windows fire wall, replace [PORT] with the port you want to connect to. connected address is the ip wsl is operating on (from `wsl hostname -i`)
 ```
 $ netsh interface portproxy add v4tov4 listenport=9000 listenaddress=0.0.0.0 connectport=[PORT] connectaddress=127.0.1.1
   # Check it's been added